Man says argument over peach cobbler left him with a gunshot wound

 Witnesses say they watched as Stanley Woodson went off on workers about his dessert.
 The victim stepped in and ended up taking a bullet in the back.

-Logan Novascone says he made his usual stop in Joe Joe’s Travel Center to pick up a coke on Wednesday.
+Logan Novascone says he made his usual stop in Joe Joe's Travel Center to pick up a Coke on Wednesday.

-“He started cursing her out, so I put my coke on the counter.
-I was like, ‘Dude, you aren’t going to talk to them like that.”
+"He started cursing her out, so I put my Coke on the counter.
+I was like, 'Dude, you aren't going to talk to them like that."

 He says the customer in front of him in the checkout line, later identified as Stanley Woodson, was mad about the amount of peaches that were served with his cobbler and was going off on the woman serving him.